imarranz/data-science-workflow-management/srcsite/02_fundamentals/024_fundamentals_of_data_science.md

 ### Python

 <div class="info">
-Python is a popular general-purpose programming language that has become increasingly popular in data science due to its versatility and powerful libraries such as NumPy, Pandas, and Scikit-learn.
+<b>Python</b> is a popular general-purpose programming language that has become increasingly popular in data science due to its versatility and powerful libraries such as NumPy, Pandas, and Scikit-learn.
 Python's simplicity and readability make it an excellent choice for data analysis and machine learning tasks.
 </div>

 One of the key strengths of Python is its extensive library of packages.
 The NumPy package, for example, provides powerful tools for mathematical operations, while Pandas is a package designed for data manipulation and analysis.
 Scikit-learn is a machine learning package that provides tools for classification, regression, clustering, and more.